 1. A Healthier Heart.

-The Cleveland Clinic advises that for better cardiovascular health, you should do 30 minutes of moderate physical activity, five days each week.
+The Cleveland Clinic advises that for better cardiovascular, you should do 30 minutes of moderate physical activity, five days each week.
 That amounts to a minimum of 2.5 hours weekly.
 This can lead to reduced blood pressure and lower your cholesterol levels, according to the Better Health Channel.

 2. Preventing and Managing Type 2 Diabetes.